My Hovercraft is Full of Eels

 Amtrack health warning

-July 10th, 2011 by chris · signage, trains, travel, USA
+July 10th, 2011 by Chris · signage, trains, travel, USA

 Health warning on the trainHealth warning on the train from Chicago.
 It doesn’t go to California, but just in case…